taurres/CoPaint/FinalProject/src/README.md

 6. The users can erase their strokes by switching to erase mode.
 The user can switch to erase mode by pressing the keys `cmd + e` or clicking the white button on the bottom of the canvas.
 Once the user is done, they can toggle back to draw mode by pressing the keys `cmd + e` again or clicking the white button again.
 7. The user can undo their actions by pressing on the `cmd + z` keys simultaneously or clicking the purple button from the bottom panel in the canvas.
 8. The user can redo their undone actions by pressing on the `cmd + y` keys simultaneously or clicking the brown button from the bottom panel in the canvas.

+*_We initially wanted to use GTKD for a better user interface, but had difficulties implementing this as all of our group members were using mac silicon.
+We decided to use SDL itself to create the GUI, but ended up with a very simplistic GUI because to difficulties displaying images or text in SDL due to deprecated libraries_*